bt-sync/sync-docker/README.md

 Go to `http://localhost:$WEBUI_PORT` in a web browser to access the webui.

-Important: if you need to run Sync under specific user inside your container - use `--user` parameter.
-[Docs](https://docs.docker.com/engine/reference/run/#user).
+If you need to run Sync under specific user inside your container - use `--user` [parameter](https://docs.docker.com/engine/reference/run/#user).

+### Volume

+* `/mnt/sync` - folder inside the container that contains the [storage folder](https://help.resilio.com/hc/en-us/articles/206664690-Sync-Storage-folder), [configuration file](https://help.resilio.com/hc/en-us/articles/206178884) and default download folder

+### Ports

+* `8888` - Webui port
+* `55555` - Listening port for Sync traffic (you can change it, but in this case change it in Sync [settings](https://help.resilio.com/hc/en-us/articles/204762669-Sync-Preferences) as well)

 #### LAN access